BREAKING: New York City Council Passes First of Its Kind GHG Emissions Cap for Buildings – Local Law 97

 Preparing for the Future

 While 2024 may seem like a long way off, it’s important to understand where each of your buildings stands at this point in 2019 so you can evaluate potential future penalties, allocate budgets, evaluate financing options, and analyze strategies to reduce GHG emissions, as well as evaluate alternative compliance paths such as REC purchasing and clean distributed energy generation.
-EnergyWatch’s watchwire utility data management and reporting platform automatically acquires your invoice data, calculates GHG emissions based on various emission factor sets (including what’s outlined in Intro.
-1253), and provides reports to analyze potential penalties so we can collectively evaluate energy management and procurement options now and in the future.
-Contact us or take a look at our solution brief to learn more.
+EnergyWatch’s watchwire utility data management and reporting platform automatically acquires your invoice data, calculates GHG emissions based on various emission factor sets (including what’s outlined in Local Law 97), and provides reports to analyze potential penalties so we can collectively evaluate energy management and procurement options now and in the future.
+Contact us or take a look at our solution brief to learn more about how we can help you comply with Local Law 97.